CsClown/BitcoinBridge/README.md

   * ### Memes

-    * The "Memes" section provides the user with some entertaing content which is also a big part of the Bitcoin culture and sometimes even educating by pointing out some intricacies or ins and outs of Bitcoin, the crypto space, the financial markets or the world and the people.
+    * The "Memes" section provides the user with some entertaining content which is also a big part of the Bitcoin culture and sometimes even educating by pointing out some intricacies or ins and outs of Bitcoin, the crypto space, the financial markets or the world and the people.
 The Bitcoin community has the best memes in the space!

 ![Memes image](assets/readme-images/memespage.png)
 [Back to top](<#contents>)